- About FCC

 Generally speaking, testing for antibodies on the surface of the sperm is the most clinically useful information while serum antibody testing is of less clinical value in the male patient.
 Causes of anti-sperm antibodies include injuries to the testicle, infection or surgical procedures, such as vasectomy.

-This test looks at the shape of the sperm (morphology – shape) in a much more in-depth and critical fashion than the routine WHO method.
+This test looks at the sperm morphology or shape of the sperm (morphology – shape) in a much more in-depth and critical fashion than the routine WHO method.
 It’s believed to have clinical significance when deciding between IUI and IVF.
 It is important to recognize that an abnormally low number of ”normal sperm” is not associated with an increased rate of congenital malformations (birth defect).

 This study is utilized when patients no longer ejaculate from the tip of their penis.
 In situations such as a spinal cord injury, using certain medications or following surgery, the ejaculate flows backwards (retrograde) into the bladder.
 Retrograde semen analysis involves harvesting the sperm from the bladder and then using sperm washing to prepare the sperm for artificial insemination (IUI) or IVF/ICSI.